COVID-19 Detection System: A Comparative Analysis of System Performance Based on Acoustic Features of Cough Audio Signals: Conclusions

 \section{Conclusions}

-This research presents an experimental investigation into the effectiveness of three acoustic features set: MFCC, Chroma, and Spectral Contrast, on model performance that utilizes cough samples for COVID-19 detection.
-We propose six training and testing scenarios across two open-sourced datasets to train and evaluate the classification models, SVM and MLP.
-The findings of this study demonstrate that the MFCC technique, in combination with the MLP classifier, outperforms the other examined features in detecting COVID-19 from cough signals.
-Moreover, this research explores the applicability of Spectral Contrast and Chroma features in identifying COVID-19 from cough samples, thus opening up possibilities for enhancing the utilization of these features in the field of cough analysis.
+This study proposes a cost-effective pre-screening system for detecting COVID-19 from cough signals.
+The system is developed based on a comparative analysis of system performance utilizing three acoustic feature sets: MFCC, Chroma, and Spectral Contrast extracted from cough audio signals in a pair of machine learning models.
+We conduct comprehensive simulations with six training and testing scenarios across two open-sourced datasets to train and evaluate the classification models.
+The findings of this study demonstrate that our integrated approach system, combining MFCC features with MLP models, provides an efficient solution for detecting COVID-19 from cough recordings without the need for excessive computational time or resources.
+Additionally, we explore the potential use of Spectral Contrast and Chroma, two other acoustic feature sets, in identifying COVID-19 from cough samples, thus opening up possibilities for enhancing the utilization of these features in the field of cough analysis.